scymint/resume/README.md

-# intro
+# My Resume
-A quick introduction about me
+A quick introduction about me and my current accomblishments using HTML and CSS!

+Made by Dyllan W